tmpstpdwn/Shwal/README.md

 - `ImageMagick` (magick) for color extraction.
 - `feh` for setting wallpaper.
 - `jq` for setting colorsheme from json files.
+- `bc` for arithmetic, if you already dont have it.

 ## Configuration